wikibus/JsonLD.Entities/readme.md

 }
 ```

-Serialization and deserialization is done by instances of IEntitySerializer.
+Serialization and deserialization is done by instances of `IEntitySerializer`.
 It's default implementation requires you to pass a
 IContextProvider, which provides [@context][jsonld-context] objects for serialized types.
 Because, we don't want to use a context in the
 first test, the IContextProvider object won't be set up in any way.